fgimian/flaskage/docs/overview.rst

 ========

-Flaskage incorporates a large number of features and integrates almost everything you will ever need to build a relatively complex web application.
+Flaskage incorporates a large number of features and integrates almost everything you will ever need to build a large web application.

 Features
 --------